-Research of this nature is detailed and time-consuming.
+Research of this nature is detailed and time consuming.
 Nevertheless, these studies must precede all clinical studies of every potential vaccine.
-I was involved in preclinical research for eight years at Yale University and the National Institutes of Health (NIH), two of our nation’s premier research institutes.
+I was involved in preclinical research for eight years at Yale University and the National Institutes of Health (NIH), two of our nation’s premiere research institutes.

 My motivation for writing about vaccine safety was the same motivation for my research.
 I believe Christians are called to steward God’s creation, alleviate suffering, and pursue truth—all from a love for God and a sacrificial love for others.
 For me, this meant researching ways to prevent and treat virus infections.
 During a two-year mission trip to Russia (between research at Yale and the NIH), it also meant informing others about risks of exposure to HIV and the importance of making moral decisions.
 For the past decade, my Christian convictions have compelled me to continue to inform others about the scientific evidence that supports both the safety and effectiveness of vaccines.

-What is Dr. Ross’s position on vaccine safety?
+What is Dr. Ross’ position on vaccine safety?